PhD Position, Department of Electric Power Engineering

 Salary and conditions

-PhD candidates are remunerated in code 1017, and are normally remunerated at gross from NOK 449 400 per year.
+PhD Candidates are remunerated in code 1017, and are normally remunerated at gross from NOK 449 400 per annum.
 From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund.

 A good work environment is characterized by diversity.
 We encourage qualified candidates to apply, regardless of their gender, functional capacity or cultural background.
 Under the Freedom of Information Act (offentleglova), information about the applicant may be made public even if the applicant has requested not to have their name entered on the list of applicants.

-Questions about the position can be directed to Professor Elisabetta Tedeschi, email@example.com.
+Questions about the position can be directed to Associate Professor Dimosthenis Peftitsis, email@example.com